28 Apr Absorbable Medicines Purchased by Hospitals Exempt from Alabama Sales and Use Tax

 Most vendors making sales of these types of items are either not aware of this exemption, have not researched whether all products in their portfolio may qualify or do not have the capability in their tax systems to distinguish between absorbable and non-absorbable items.
 Consequently, vendors are generally still charging Alabama sales and use tax to their customers on absorbable items that would qualify for this exemption.
 Furthermore, the state of Alabama does not provide a sales and use tax exemption certificate that hospitals can issue to their vendors to stop charging sales and use tax on these items.
 Purchasers of items that qualify for Alabama sales and use tax exemptions can file a refund claim to recover sales taxes already paid with the Alabama Department of Revenue and other local jurisdictions within the 36-month statute of limitations.
 If the tax was paid to the vendor, the purchaser must submit a Joint Petition for sales tax refund form, which needs to be signed for the purchaser and an officer of the vendor company.
 If the tax was accrued by the purchaser, then they can file a Direct Petition for use tax refund form without any consent from the vendor.

 As with all Sales & Use Tax research, the specifics of each case need to be considered when determining taxability.
-If you have questions, comments or would like to discuss the specific circumstances you are encountering about this issue or any other Sales & Use Tax issue, please contact us at (888) 350-4TAX (4829) or via email at firstname.lastname@example.org.
+Additional advice from Agile Consulting Group’s sales tax consultants can be found on our page summarizing Alabama sales and use tax exemptions.
+If you have questions, comments or would like to discuss the specific circumstances you are encountering about this issue or any other Sales & Use Tax issue, please contact us at (888) 350-4TAX (4829) or via email at email@example.com.